LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

 php artisan make:test CompanyUserTest
 ```

-And in this test, we will test that user with the `administrator` role can do every CRUD action.
+And in this test, we will check that user with the `administrator` role can perform every CRUD action.

 **tests/Feature/CompanyUserTest.php**:
 ```php